exemt/placitum-node/INSTALL.md

   under another.
 - **The agent is the main process of the container.** If the bus is unreachable at start, the agent exits and the container stops with it; the restart policy brings it back.
-- **nginx version.** The module is built against specific nginx sources; running it with another version corrupts memory instead of failing to load. `NGINX_VERSION` of the build and the version of the base image are one number and change together.
+- **nginx version.** The module is built against specific nginx sources, and nginx refuses to load it into another version. `NGINX_VERSION` of the build and the version of the base image are one number and change together; a new version also needs its `NGINX_SHA256`.
 - **The stub has its own port.** `:8079` does not collide with the ports that arrive with the generation.